koba24/tcoin/README.md

 You can mine using the following command:

-`./cpuminer -a x17 -o http://localhost:9286 -u YourRPCuserName -p YourRPCpassword --coinbase-addr=tKe1UcMpA1Ldv5i27mjq7N4mEvbiNc5yLL`
+`./cpuminer -a algorithm -o http://localhost -u YourRPCuserName -p YourRPCpassword --coinbase-addr=tKe1UcMpA1Ldv5i27mjq7N4mEvbiNc5yLL`

 You can generate a new address using: